mrstefangrimm/prfServo/README.md

 Instantiate an object of this an use it as your Servo library.

 `template<typename TOUT, typename TMATH> class prfServo2ImplBase` :
 Derive from this class an write your own implementation.
-Make sure `TOUT` and `TMATH` have the same data type as the ones used for `prfServo`.
+Make sure `TOUT` and `TMATH` have the same data type as the ones used for `prfServo2`.

 `template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo2` :
+Instantiate an object of this an use it as your Servo library.

+`template<typename TOUT, typename TMATH> class prfServo3ImplBase` :
+Derive from this class an write your own implementation.
+Make sure `TOUT` and `TMATH` have the same data type as the ones used for `prfServo3`.

+`template<typename TORD, typename TIN, typename TOUT, typename TMATH> class prfServo3` :
 Instantiate an object of this an use it as your Servo library.

 ## License